Event-triggered Learning for Linear Quadratic Control: Numerical Simulation

-At $k=30\,000$ there is a fast increase of the cost and a lot of deviation within the signal.
-This causes a fast detection after only $435$ steps.
-After updating the model, the new controller stabilizes the system nicely within the confidence bounds.
+At $k=30\,000$, there is a fast increase of the cost and a lot of deviation within the signal.
+This allows even the Hoeffding trigger a fast detection after only $435$ steps.
+Yet, the Chernoff trigger is still significantly faster in detecting the change within $50$ steps.

-In this run neither instability, significant violation of the upper bound on the cost, nor the issues that arise from the inactive trigger after a detection are shown.
-Their effects are obvious and observed in other roll-outs.
+Secondly, for the Chernoff trigger, we can see that the bounds are tight in the sense that the cost stays within the confidence interval, but also comes close to the edges.
+Thus, the probability mass is distributed as intended.
+Even though the trigger uses little data, it rarely misfires -- not once in this run.
+In the next section, we will present a large scale experiment to further investigate false positives and trigger delays.
+We obtain a misfire rate of less than 0.01\%\ over the simulated four billion time steps, which is, as designed, less than $\eta = 1\%$.

-\subsubsection{Discussion}
+\subsection{Discussion}